thirdweb-dev/contracts/docs/DropERC1155.md

-*At any given moment, returns the uid for the active mint condition for a given tokenId.*
+*At any given moment, returns the uid for the active claim condition, for a given tokenId.*

 #### Parameters